From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: Introduction

-The rapid adoption of \ac{AI} tools begs the question: \textit{which parts of the \ac{QDA} workflow are suitable for AI support, and how do we make these determinations?} These questions are particularly pivotal for CSCW, where QDA plays a dual role: as a methodological tool, and as a site of collaboration, negotiation, and interpretive practice.
-Although AI tools can be useful, they raise dilemmas about researcher autonomy~\cite{feustonPuttingToolsTheir2021} and the risks of imperfect AI outputs (\eg, \acp{LLM} hallucinating wrong information)~\cite{Xiao2021}.
-As a community, it is imperative that we critically assess which tasks in the \ac{QDA} workflow are appropriate or inappropriate for AI integration, and to ensure its responsible use.
-To better understand how AI tools can, and should, be integrated into researchers' QDA workflows, we conducted semi-structured interviews with \ac{HCI} researchers about their \ac{QDA} workflows and opinions on \ac{AI} integration.
+The rapid adoption of \ac{AI} tools, including LLM-based systems, begs the question: \textit{which steps of the \ac{QDA} workflow are suitable for AI support, and how do we make these determinations?} These questions are particularly relevant for \ac{HCI}, where QDA plays a dual role: as a methodological tool, and as a site of collaboration, negotiation, and interpretive practice in interdisciplinary teams with different epistemic traditions~\cite{bjorn2015multiple, fiesler2019qualitative, mcdonald2019reliability}.
+Although AI tools can be useful, they raise dilemmas about researcher autonomy~\cite{feustonPuttingToolsTheir2021} and risks (\eg, \acp{LLM} hallucinating wrong information)~\cite{Xiao2021}.
+As a community, it is imperative to critically assess which tasks in the \ac{QDA} workflow are appropriate or inappropriate for AI integration, and to ensure its responsible use.
+To better understand how AI tools can, should, or should not be integrated into QDA, we conducted semi-structured interviews with \ac{HCI} researchers about their \ac{QDA} workflows and opinions on \ac{AI} integration.
 We found that while researchers' \ac{QDA} workflows share structural similarities, they differ significantly based on project specifics, highlighting the need for \ac{AI} tools that are highly customizable.
 Researchers were generally open to \ac{AI} assistance when it enhanced their workflow but stressed the importance of ethical considerations, trust in \ac{AI} outputs, and maintaining control.

 Our contributions are as follows.
 First, we provide an empirical account of researchers' \ac{QDA} practices, pain points, and challenges.
-Second, we present a framework for integrating AI into \ac{QDA} workflows, grounded in researchers' perspectives on the individual stages of \ac{QDA}.
-Based on our findings we ideate tangible scenarios for the integaration of AI, including AI as a productivity tool (\eg, calculating inter-rater reliability), as a mediator (\eg, facilitating consensus), or with human approval (\eg, suggesting codebook components with validation by a researcher).
-Finally, we discuss how this framework can guide the responsible deployment of AI tools that truly support researchers' needs and preserve the social value of collaborative analysis practices.
+Second, we present a framework for integrating AI into \ac{QDA} workflows, grounded in researchers' perspectives on the individual stages of \ac{QDA} and prior work, extending beyond the task of coding itself.
+Based on our findings we outline tangible scenarios for the integration of AI, including AI as a productivity tool (\eg, taking on more technical tasks), as a mediator (\eg, facilitating consensus), or AI with human approval (\eg, suggesting codebook components with validation by a researcher).
+Finally, we discuss how this framework can serve as a reflective tool for researchers and teams to critically examine if, where, and how AI may be integrated into their QDA workflows.